rzuccolo/rz-classical-vehicle-detection/writeup_classical-vehicle-detection.md

 Then, we build a function to extract the spatial binning, the color histogram and the HOG for a list of images.
 The final vectors are the concatenation of the three (3) pieces: spatial binning, color and HOG.
 Next, we use this function to extract the features for the whole dataset.
 A generator may be hand at this stage to avoid computer memory issues, but I was dealing with a small dataset, so I did not implement it, it would be a good future improvement.

-Next, the feature vectors were normalized to deal with different magnitude of concatenated features.
-Unbalanced number of features between spatial binning, histogram of colors and HOG, were minimized by dropping the features that were not significantly contributing.
+Next, the feature vectors were normalized to deal with the different magnitude of concatenated features.
+The unbalanced number of features between spatial binning, the histogram of colors and HOG, were minimized by dropping the features that were not significantly contributing.
 All that was  accomplished by applying [`StandardScaler()`](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) method, from Python's sklearn package:

 ```
 # Fit a per-column scaler